Listed Building Consent

 An extension to a listed building may be approved under certain conditions.
 When assessing planning consent the authority will want to see that the extension is designed so that it does not change the special historical interest or architecture of the property.

-To this end most extensions that receive listed buildings consent will be modest and will use specific materials that do not detract from the original character of the building.
+To this end most extensions that receive listed consent will be modest and will use specific materials that do not detract from the original character of the building.

-Do Internal Renovations Need Listed Buildings Consent?
+Do Internal Renovations Need Listed Building Consent?

 Listed building consent is different to planning permission.
 Most internal alterations do not require planning permission but internal changes to listed buildings will need formal approval.

 You cannot remove historic fireplaces, decorative plaster mouldings and panels or staircases.
-These features often help to create the listed status and therefore you do need approval to make any changes.
+These features often help to create the listed status and therefore you need approval to make any changes.

 What Are The Conditions Of Listed Building Consent?

-There are a list of principles that are applied to any listed building consent application.
+There are a list of principles that are applied to any listed consent application.
 If the conditions are not met the consent to alter a listed building is unlikely to be granted.
-A few of the common conditions attached to the consent are listed below:

 • Preservation of certain features